fzechert/ansi-control-codes/README.md

 the international standard that followed from the efforts of aligning the european [ECMA-48 Standard][ecma-48] and the american [ANSI X3.64 Standard][ansi-x364].

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a change log between versions of this library.

 ## Documentation

 Find the latest documentation of this crate at <https://docs.rs/crate/ansi-control-codes/latest>.

 ## Source Code Repository

-The source code for this library is hosted at <https://git.zechert.net/fzechert/ansi-control-codes>.
+The source code for this library is hosted at <https://github.com/fzechert/ansi-control-codes>.

 ## Contribution

 Contributions are welcome.
-Please keep in mind that the source code is not at github, but on my own git server.
-If you want to contribute, feel free to contact me.

 ## Development / Maintenance Status